KLASSCI/ Docs

 Unités d'Enseignement page with stats (1 UE, 0 ECUE, 3 ECTS credits), Parcours and Type UE filters, and a list with one UE Technologie de construction of type Découverte

 The blue banner summarises the LMD catalogue (UE count, attached ECUEs, total ECTS credits distributed).
-Top right, + Nouvelle UE opens the creation modal.
+Top right, + Nouvelle UE routes you to the full creation form (a dedicated page, not a modal even though the visual rendering uses a centered card style).

-Nouvelle Unité d'Enseignement modal with sections Identity (Intitulé + Code), Academic parameters (Crédits CECT + Type UE) and Description
+Nouvelle Unité d'Enseignement form with sections Identity (Intitulé + Code), Academic parameters (Credits + Type UE) and Description

 • Intitulé (required) — for example Technologie de construction, Mathématiques fondamentales.
 This is the label that appears on the report card.